alexwlchan/alexwlchan.net/src/_drafts/learning-how-to-make-websites.md

 <h2 id="css">Clever corners of CSS</h2>

-<h3 id="css_import">The CSS <code>@import</code> statement</h3>
+<h3 id="css_import">The CSS <code>@import</code> rule</h3>

-CSS has `@import` statements, which allow one stylesheet to load another:
+CSS has [`@import` rules](https://developer.mozilla.org/en-US/docs/Web/CSS/@import), which allow one stylesheet to load another:

 ```css
 @import "fonts.css";
 ```
-I've used `@import` statement in Sass, but I didn't realise it's now a feature of vanilla CSS now -- and one that's widely used.
+I've used `@import` in Sass, but I only just realised it's now a feature of vanilla CSS -- and one that's widely used.
-My CSS is small enough that I bundle it into a single file for serving over HTTP (the CSS for this website is only 13KB), but I've started using `@import` for static websites I load from my local filesystem.
+The CSS for this website is small enough that I bundle it into a single file for serving over HTTP (a mere 13KB), but I've started using `@import` for static websites I load from my local filesystem, and I can imagine it being useful for larger projects.

-One feature I'd like -- although I don't think CSS supports it yet -- is conditional imports based on selectors.
+One feature I'd find useful is conditional imports based on selectors.
-That is, only load a stylesheet if a particular element or class is used on the page.

-You can already do conditional imports based on a media query ("only load these styles on a narrow screen") and something similar for selectors would be useful too -- for example, "only load these styles if a particular class is visible".
+You can already do conditional imports based on a media query ("only load these styles on a narrow screen") and something similar for selectors would be useful too (for example, "only load these styles if a particular class is visible").
 I have some longer rules that aren't needed on every page, like styles for syntax highlighting, and it would be nice to load them only when required.